vippsas/vipps-developers/test-environment.md

-If you use an app emulator, and not the native apps installed on a real phone, you may experience problems - including having to log in "from scratch" every time you start Vipps in the emulator.
+If you use an app emulator, and not the native apps installed on a real phone, you may experience problems - including having to log in "from scratch" every time you start the app in the emulator.